Ilozuluchris/hacky_time_travel/tasks.md

 # 3 Getting a list of events(Parsing site data)
    We can get the list of events by parsing through the html contents we got from the previous task, to do we would be using the wonderful BeautifulSoup library.
-- First import the BeautifulSoup class from the bs4, which is the version 4 of the BeautifulSoup library, into app.py using `from bs4 import BeautifulSoup`
+- First import the BeautifulSoup class from the bs4(version 4 of the BeautifulSoup library) into app.py using `from bs4 import BeautifulSoup`
-- Create a function called getEvents, this function would be receiving only one argument, which we would call  `data`, which is the dictionary gotten from the getData function.
+- Create a function called `get_events`, this function would be receiving only one argument, which we would call  `data`, which is the dictionary gotten from the get_data function.
 - Check status key of the argument(`data`) passed  ie `data['status']` is equal to `True`, using an if statement.
    - Tip `True` is a `boolean` not a  `string`
 - If the check fails, we do nothing and just return `None`.